nicehorse06/sw-guide/README.md

-# Software getting started guide
+# Software Getting Started Guide

 ## About me
-* I am Jimmy.
+* Hi, I am Jimmy.
 * We can discuss software qustions in Github issues.